 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-The John Howard Society of Saskatchewan is providing provincial leadership for consistent implementation, and four community-based organizations will operate integrated youth services sites under the name HOMEBASE:
+The HOMEBASE provincial team within the John Howard Society of Saskatchewan is providing provincial leadership for consistent implementation, and four community-based organizations will operate integrated youth services hubs under the name HOMEBASE:

 • YWCA Regina in Regina;